arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 }

 void loop() {
-  // Replace with the target device's address byte address = 0x35;
+  // Replace with the target device’s address byte address = 0x35;
   // Replace with the value to send byte value = 0xFA;